-View of natural elements from within the interior.
+View of natural elements from within a space.

 Research has proven the benefits of natural outdoor views in terms of reduced stress and improved mood, concentration and recovery rates.

 "Visual access to biodiversity is reportedly more beneficial to our psychological health than access to land area (i.e., quantity of land)."

 (Fuller, Irvine, Devine-Wright et al., 2007)

 This is a great finding, especially if we think of dense urban areas, where increasing the quantity of green land is no easy task.
 A substantial variety of visible biodiversity is then the essential point for a successful biophilic design.

 In the scope of biophilic design, greenery needs to be a cohesive element in the space and include diverse plant species (living walls are a very good example of that).

 2. Non-Visual Connection with Nature

 Interactions with nature through other senses: sound, touch, smell and taste.

 This is an interesting point because the other senses (except sight) are often undervalued in the design of interiors.

 What sounds are characteristic in your home?
 Does it have a defined smell?

 These are questions we often cannot reply to, because those senses were not taken into account in the design of the space.

 Here are some ways to incorporate all 5 senses in a biophilic design: